-- It is the responsibility of staff to implement the behaviour policy consistently and ensure that the school rules are enforced in their classes and that their classes behave in a responsible manner during lesson time. - All staff must Model positive behaviour - The staff in our school have high expectations of the children with regard to behaviour and they strive to ensure that all children work to the best of their ability. - The staff treats each child fairly and enforces the Five Golden Rules and classroom expectations consistently.
-The teachers treat all children in their classes with respect and understanding. - If a child misbehaves repeatedly in class, the Class Teacher will action the appropriate sanctions.
+- All staff have a responsibility to promote positive behaviour through a holistic, child-centred approach, using the zones of regulation to teach children the skills to recognise and manage their behaviour and emotions. - It is the responsibility of staff to implement the behaviour policy consistently and ensure that the school rules are enforced in their classes and that their classes behave in a responsible manner during lesson time. - All staff must Model positive behaviour - The staff in our school have high expectations of the children with regard to behaviour and they strive to ensure that all children work to the best of their ability. - The staff treats each child fairly and enforces the Five Golden Rules and classroom expectations consistently.
+The teachers treat all children in their classes with respect and understanding. - If a child misbehaves repeatedly in class, the Class Teacher will take the appropriate sanctions.
 In the first instance, the Class Teacher deals with incidents him/herself in the normal manner.
 However, if misbehaviour continues, the Class Teacher will inform a senior leader who will then request to see the parent for an initial concern meeting. - The Class Teacher liaises with external agencies, as necessary, to support and guide the progress of each child. - The Class Teacher reports to parents about the progress of each child in their class, in line with the whole school policy.
 The Class Teacher will contact a parent if there are concerns about the behaviour or welfare of a child.

-The Role of the Head Teacher
+The Role of the Headteacher

-- The Head Teacher is responsible for reviewing this behaviour policy in conjunction with the Governing Board, giving due consideration to the school's statement of behaviour principles (Appendix 1).
-The Head Teacher will also approve this policy. - It is the responsibility of the Head Teacher, under the School Standards and Framework Act 1998, to implement the school Behaviour Policy consistently throughout the school, and to report to Governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all children in the school. - The Head Teacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently. - The Head Teacher supports the staff by implementing the policy, by setting the standards of high expectations of behaviour, and by supporting staff in their implementation of the policy. - The school keeps records of all reported serious incidents of misbehaviour. - The Head Teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
-For repeated or very serious acts of antisocial behaviour, the Head Teacher will permanently exclude a child.
-At each stage of exclusion, the Head Teacher will inform the school governors.
+- The Headteacher is responsible for reviewing this behaviour policy in conjunction with the Governing Board, giving due consideration to the school's statement of behaviour principles (Appendix 1).
+The Headteacher will also approve this policy. - It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, to implement the school Behaviour Policy consistently throughout the school, and to report to Governors, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all children in the school. - The Headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently. - The Headteacher supports the staff by implementing the policy, by setting the standards of high expectations of behaviour, and by supporting staff in their implementation of the policy. - The school keeps records of all reported serious incidents of misbehaviour. - The Headteacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+For repeated or very serious acts of antisocial behaviour, the Headteacher will permanently exclude a child.
+At each stage of exclusion, the Headteacher will inform the school governors.